 If you’re popping in during the day for a light snack and beverage, our café is open between 10am – 4pm Wednesday to Friday.
 On days when there is a show on, the café will open 75 minutes prior to the start of the performance.

 Will latecomers be admitted?

 We understand that there will occasionally be circumstances against your control which mean that you are unable to arrive at the theatre on time for the performance.
 Our Front of House staff will always do their best to accommodate your entrance into the auditorium with minimal disruption to performers and other patrons, however we regret that there may be some occasions when this is not possible.

 Can I use the toilet?

 Yes!
-There will be some changes to our toilets since your last visit with us, such as to allow for social distancing methods there is a limit on the number of people permitted access to the toilets at any one time.
+There will be some changes to our toilets since your last visit with us.
 Queues will be managed by our Front of House team.
 Although hand dryers are in use, we have provided paper towels and would encourage their use to eliminate the circulation of water droplets in the air.

 Can you store a large item for me during my visit?